Helping You Obtain Accidental Death And Dismemberment Benefits

 This type of insurance is also beneficial because it may cover accidents that cause dismemberment (loss of a body part) or loss of speech, hearing or vision.
-Under an AD&D polices, benefits are payable for the death of the insured, if such death was due to an “accident” as defined under the policy.
+Under an AD&D policy, benefits are payable for the death of the insured, if such death was due to an “accident” as defined under the policy.

-Accidental Death and Dismemberment insurance policies exist in order to provide peace of mind to individuals in this circumstance.
+Accidental death and dismemberment insurance policies exist in order to provide peace of mind to individuals in this circumstance.
 Your policy may entitle you to benefits, if your death or dismemberment was the cause of another party, and if your situation meets certain requirements.
-While you may feel your claim is straight-forward and your situation obviously meets these requirements, the insurance companies may not agree.
-Insurance companies will look for ways out of paying these benefits, and will rely on faulty information.
+While you may feel your claim is straightforward and your situation obviously meets these requirements, the insurance companies may not agree.
+Insurance companies will look for ways out of paying these benefits and will rely on faulty information.
 This “evidence” is often taken out of context and misrepresented throughout the documentation.

-Additional Benefits under Basic AD&D Coverage
+Additional Benefits Under Basic AD&D Coverage

-- Loss of life as a result of an automobile accident while using a seatbelt
+- Loss of life as a result of an automobile accident while using a seat belt

-- Loss of life as a result of an automobile accident while in a car with an airbag
+- Loss of life as a result of an automobile accident while in a car with an air bag

 - Tuition reimbursement for your dependent spouse or civil union partner